MysticSparkleWings/OhuhuPaletteGenerator/README.md

 - Filter the Generated Palette Colors to be:
   - Totally Random
   - Similar Colors: For Palettes of Similar Hues
+  - Warm Colors: For Palettes of Warm Colors like Yellows, Oranges, Reds, etc.
+  - Cool Colors: For Palettes of Cool Colors like Violets, Blues, Greens, etc.
   - Pastel Colors: For Palettes that are Soft and Light
   - Vivid Colors: For Palettes that are Bright and Eye-Catching
   - Moody Colors: For Palettes that are Rich and Dark